-Shoalwater/Willapa Bay residents were historically recognized as “the people of the enclosed bay.”
-While this is true, additionally, the Shoalwater Bay contained several unique groups of people beyond the two major cultural and linguistic designations identified today: Chehalis and Chinook.
+Shoalwater Bay Tribal heritage is a mixture of Chehalis and Chinook.
+Also, the Shoalwater Bay contained several unique groups of people beyond the two major cultural and linguistic designations identified today: Lower Chehalis and Chinook.

 A Few Contemporary Accounts about the Territories of Chinook and Chehalis